Anterior Cruciate Ligament (ACL) injuries and footballers, the facts.

 Nonetheless, there have been cases when an extreme force (a tackle high up) from the side to the knee has caused injuries to professional football players.
 This was the case when Virgil van Dijk suffered his knee ligament injury against Everton.

-Because of the amount of force that is required to damage the ACL it is not uncommon for other structures within the knee, such as the meniscus or medial ligament to also be damaged.
+Because of the amount of force that is needed to damage the ACL it is not uncommon for other structures within the knee, such as the meniscus or medial ligament to also be damaged.

 Either way, when it happens, players have described a 'popping' feeling in the knee.
 In some cases, the person may feel able to continue playing but, as soon as the knee is put under strain during sports activity, the knee joint will become unstable.
 The reason the person is unable to carry on is that the control function of the ACL isn't there.
-The increase in rotation and forward movement of the shin in relation to the thigh, make the knee joint unstable.
+The increase in rotation and forward movement of the shin in relation to the thigh, make the knee joint unsteady.

 Immediately after the injury occurs and throughout the first 48-72 hours, an exact diagnosis is very difficult due to the swelling around the joint.
 The goals of acute physiotherapy treatment are to reduce knee pain and knee swelling.